Marwaynemclovin/social-network-api/README.md

 2. Use the available API endpoints to perform actions such as creating and managing users, creating and managing thoughts, and adding and removing friends.

 ## Walkthrough:
-A walkthrough video demonstrating how to use the Social Media API can be found at [INSERT VIDEO LINK HERE].
+A walkthrough video demonstrating how to use the Social Media API can be found at ...

 ## Features:
 - Create, update, and delete users